European economic expansion slows amid trade fears

 Official figures on Tuesday showed growth in the 19 countries that use the euro currency eased to a quarterly rate of 0.3 percent, weaker than markets had expected and down from 0.4 percent in the first quarter.
 Fear that new tariffs will slow global commerce has been weighing on the outlook in the Europe, which is heavily dependent on trade.

 Surveys of business confidence have recently indicated that business leaders are concerned about the impact of new import taxes imposed by U.S. President Donald Trump on global steel and aluminum imports and on a range of Chinese goods.
 The Chinese retaliated against U.S. products including autos and soybeans.
+The EU put tariffs on a range of typically American products like Harley Davidson bikes and peanut butter.

 So far, the trade disputes seem to be affecting business confidence but that has not yet fed through to strongly dampen actual economic activity.

 Most Read Business Stories